DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/IAM/README.md

 ### Permission Boundary

 Set the maximum permissions that an identity-based policy can grant to an IAM entity.
-A typical use case scenario: You designate user A to create users for you.
+It doesn't grant actual permissions - same as SCP A typical use case scenario: You designate user A to create users for you.
 You can create a permission boundary that sets the max permissions new users will have and mandate the attachment of permission boundary to new users.
 Such that, A can only create new users if permission boundary is attached to users role policy.

 ```json
 ...